-§ 20-919 Notice of rights. a.
-1. An employer shall provide an employee [either at the commencement of employment or within thirty days of the effective date of this section, whichever is later,] with written notice of such employee's right to safe/sick time pursuant to this chapter, including the accrual and use of safe/sick time, the calendar year of the employer, and the right to be free from retaliation and to [bring] file a complaint [to] with the department.
+§ 20-919.
+Notice of rights. a.
+1. An employer shall provide an employee with written notice of such employee's right to safe/sick time and personal time pursuant to this chapter, including the accrual and use of [safe/sick] safe time, sick time and personal time, the calendar year of the employer, and the right to be free from retaliation and to file a complaint with the department.
 Such notice shall be in English and the primary language spoken by that employee, provided that the department has made available a translation of such notice in such language pursuant to subdivision b of this section.
-Such notice [may]shall also be conspicuously posted at an employer's place of business in an area accessible to employees.
+Such notice shall also be conspicuously posted at an employer's place of business in an area accessible to employees.

-2. [Notices provided to employees pursuant to this section on and after the effective date of this paragraph shall in addition inform employees of their right to safe time under this chapter.
-Employers shall give employees who have already received notice of their right to sick time pursuant to this section notice of their right to safe time within thirty days of the effective date of this paragraph.]
-Such notice shall be provided to each employee at the commencement of employment.
+2. Such notice shall be provided to each employee at the commencement of employment.
 For employees who were already employed prior to the effective dates of provisions of this chapter establishing their right to safe/sick time, such notice shall be provided within thirty days of the effective date of the local law that established each such right.

 b.
-The department shall create and make available notices that contain the information required pursuant to subdivision a of this section concerning [sick] safe/sick time [and safe time] and such notices shall allow for the employer to fill in applicable dates for such employer's calendar year.
+The department shall create and make available notices that contain the information required pursuant to subdivision a of this section concerning safe/sick time and personal time and such notices shall allow for the employer to fill in applicable dates for such employer's calendar year.
 Such notices shall be posted in a downloadable format on the department's website in Chinese, English, French-Creole, Italian, Korean, Russian, Spanish and any other language deemed appropriate by the department.